josephmate/josephmate.github.io/_posts/2022-04-14-max-connections.md

 =247 GB virtual memory
 ```

-But even if I only I load 1 page of memory because I only need to write 4 bytes
+I suspect the buffers were requested, but since only 4 bytes were needed from each, only a fraction of the buffers were used.
-to write an integer to the buffer:
+Even if I only I load 1 page of memory because I only need to write 4 bytes to write an integer to the buffer:
 ```
 getconf PAGESIZE
 4096